AnkitaKhadsare95/Data-Science/Counterfeit Banknote Detection Using Decision Tree/README.md

-# Counterfiet Banknote Detection Using Decision Tree
+# Counterfiet Banknote Detection Using Decision Tree (Self Implemented)

 It is a system for classifying genuine and forged banknote-like specimens from banknote dataset by implementing a decision tree using Python.
 This system showed more than 90% accuracy during cross-validation.